vineethkumarv/sv-wiki/Control-Flow.md

 **Void function**
 Void functions are simply functions that have no return value.
-void is used to indicate null return from the function.
+void is used to indicate a null return from the function.
-The can be used wherever a statement is allowed.
+They can be used wherever a statement is allowed.
 They cannot be used as part of an expression.

 **Syntax**
 `function void function_name;`

-The function 'function_name' is not returning any type but only displaying some data, so this can be of void datatype.
+The function 'function_name' is not returning any data but the code will be evaluated inside the function, so this can be of void data type.

 Arguments are of two types -
 1. formal argument - declare in the routine header.